-Course exams and quizzes, when possible, are to be given in the NCLEX style, i.e., computer based, classroom setting with a proctor and a "lockdown" browser.
+Course exams and quizzes, when possible, are to be given in the NCLEX style, i.e., computer based, classroom setting with a real or virtual proctor and a "lockdown" browser.
 Students who score less than a C (77% on any exam) must initiate and schedule a meeting with the faculty member to complete a comprehensive test review and develop test-taking, study or coping strategies that may help.

 Failure of students to remediate exams will result in Notification of Failure to Comply added to student file, see p.26.
-Implemented Fall 2015; Revised 8/15/2017; Revised 8/7/18; Revised 5/09/19.
+Implemented Fall 2015; Revised 8/15/2017; Revised 8/7/18; Revised 5/09/19; revised 7/27/20.